Guardian: The Lonely and Great God: Reception

 The series was popular among the international audience, which led to parodies of the drama on various social media sites, notably by both celebrities and political figures.

 The drama has also sparked various fashion trends.
 Items and accessories worn by the cast members, such as the Lanvin coat worn by Gong Yoo, Lancôme lipstick used by Kim Go-eun and Fedora worn by Lee Dong-wook saw an increase in sales.
 Kim In-yook's poetry book, The Physics of Love, gained renewed attention after one of its verses was featured in the drama.
 There was also an increase in visitors at the various filming sites of Guardian, which contributed to a positive economic effect on the country.
 Additionally, original soundtracks featured in the series also topped local digital music charts.
 Since 2017, it has surpassed Descendants of the Sun (2016) in video-on-demand sales.

 The Korea Times stated, "Its success was attributed to the creative plot" and "...the depth of perspective looking at life of the goblin that bears a bloody sword in his chest and has been given eternal life as punishment, immerses the audience into the fantasy story.
 The twist and complexity of life and death make the story more interesting."

 Despite its success, Guardian was criticized for its several consumer product placements which drew an estimated 2-4 billion KRW from revenue.
 TV and cultural critics also criticized some aspects of the drama; such as the Cinderella complex feature in the series, where female lead is able to summon the male lead, who has supernatural powers.
 Furthermore, the female lead portrayed a poor high school student attracted to the male lead's rich 30-something man, which the show poked fun of when a classmate described him as a "sugar daddy".
 The drama was also criticized for its over-dramatic plot.

 Viewership

 The drama consistently topped cable television viewership ratings in its time slot.
-Its final episode recorded an 18.680% nationwide audience share according to Nielsen paid platform, making the episode the second highest rated in Korean cable television history.
+Its final episode recorded an 18.680% nationwide audience share according to Nielsen paid platform, making the episode the second highest rated in Korean cable television history at that time.
 It became the first cable drama to surpass 20% ratings.